Skip to main content

 Standard Variables

 Formula engine sometimes provides special variables that give access to contextual information.
-These special variables starts with $ character.
-List of available standard variables varies from product to product and where formula is used.
-Consult the documentation specific to each product to know list of standard variables.
+These special variables start with $ character.
+The list of available standard variables available in a formula varies from product to product and the context where the formula is used.
+Consult the documentation specific to each product/context to know the list of standard variables.

-Here are special variables that you can refer in formulas.
+Here are some of the special variables that you can refer in formulas and where they are available.

 Variables with Space

-Sometimes the fields you load data from (for ex., csv file) may contain spaces or other special chars tha are invalid variable name chars.
-In such cases, you can refer to the field using qualified accessor of $rec variable.
+Sometimes the fields you load data from (for ex., csv file) may contain spaces or other special chars that are invalid variable name chars.
+In such cases, you can refer to the field using qualified accessor of $record variable.

 Temp Variables